Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 • Phones can be held in the aircraft BEFORE exit and during the canopy ride (after deployment) on some operators.
 Ask your instructor — they may let you take canopy photos with your phone once safely under parachute at lower altitude.
 NEVER during freefall.

 GoPros for licensed skydivers: Experienced licensed skydivers (APF A-licence and above) are permitted to wear cameras during certain jump types.
 This does not apply to tandem students.
-If you're asking about this on a first tandem jump, the answer is no.

 Ready to Leap?